The small quantum cohomology of a weighted projective space, a mirror D-module and their classical limits: -model

 \section{$A$-model}

-Let $\mathcal{X}$ be a smooth Deligne-Mumford stack of finite type over $\cit$ of complex dimension $n$.
-In this section, we construct a Saito structure on $\ppit^{1}\times M_{A}$ where $M_{A}:=H^{*}_{\orb}(\mathcal{X},\cit)$ (a quantum $D$-module in the sense of \cite{Ir}; a similar notion, called \textit{semi-infinite variation of Hodge structure} is defined by Barannikov in \cite{Ba} and \cite{Ba2}).
-This will be our big $A$-model $D$-module.
-We restrict it to $H^{2}(\mathcal{X},\cit)$ and we quotient the result by an action of the Picard group of $\mathcal{X}$ to get the small $A$-model $D$-module.
+Let $\mathcal{X}$ be a smooth proper Deligne-Mumford stack of finite type over $\cit$ of complex dimension $n$.
+In this section, we construct a quantum differential system on $\ppit^{1}\times M_{A}$ where $M_{A}:=H^{*}_{\orb}(\mathcal{X},\cit)$ (a quantum $D$-module in the sense of \cite{Ir}; a similar notion, called \textit{semi-infinite variation of Hodge structure} is defined by Barannikov in \cite{Ba} and \cite{Ba2}).
+This will be our big $A$-model quantum differential system.
+We restrict it to $H^{2}(\mathcal{X},\cit)$ and we quotient the result by an action of the Picard group of $\mathcal{X}$ to get the small $A$-model quantum differential system.
 Finally, we explain this construction for weighted projective spaces.